 We’re all for being savvy and looking after the purse strings, but we also encourage you to be fair with your staff.
 It’s not a race to the bottom with salaries, and it’s important that you value the work your helper does and their cost of living.

-What is severance pay for a domestic helper in HK?
+7. How to calculate severance pay for a domestic helper in HK

 The normal Hong Kong labor laws will cover your helper.
 This includes the requirement to pay severance if your helper has been with you for two years or more.